AIFM2

-Apoptosis-inducing factor 2 (AIFM2), also known as apoptosis-inducing factor-homologous mitochondrion-associated inducer of death (AMID), is a protein that in humans is encoded by the AIFM2 gene, also known as p53-responsive gene 3 (PRG3), on chromosome 10.
+Apoptosis-inducing factor 2 (AIFM2), also known as ferroptosis suppressor protein 1 (FSP1), apoptosis-inducing factor-homologous mitochondrion-associated inducer of death (AMID), is a protein that in humans is encoded by the AIFM2 gene, also known as p53-responsive gene 3 (PRG3), on chromosome 10.

-This gene encodes a flavoprotein oxidoreductase that binds single stranded DNA and is thought to contribute to apoptosis in the presence of bacterial and viral DNA.
-The expression of this gene is also found to be induced by tumor suppressor protein p53 in colon cancer cells.
+This gene encodes a flavoprotein oxidoreductase that reduces coenzyme Q10, vitamin E, and vitamin K.

 Function

-The protein encoded by this gene has significant homology to NADH oxidoreductases and the apoptosis-inducing factor PDCD8/AIF.
-Overexpression of this gene has been shown to induce apoptosis.
-The expression of this gene is found to be induced by tumor suppressor protein p53 in colon cancer cells.